Class Supply List

 **All students will need to purchase clay directly from the arts center.

 A supply kit is also highly encouraged, but not required.
-These can be purchased at your first class.

 Please also plan for: